Dumfries and Galloway: Transport

 The mainline from Dumfries railway station via Newton Stewart to Stranraer Harbour railway station, was closed under the Beeching cuts.
 The line previously connected London Euston and the West Coast Main Line with the ferries to Larne Harbour railway station and the Port of Belfast.

 The Port Road line to Stranraer was the last to go in June 1965, leaving only the original G&SWR main line open to serve the Stranraer.
 The Beeching cuts ended the Castle Douglas and Dumfries Railway and Portpatrick and Wigtownshire Railway has resulted in adverse mileage to connect Stranraer with a longer line via Kilmarnock and Ayr.

 The area is served by buses which connect the main population centres.
 Express bus services link the main towns with Glasgow, Ayr, Edinburgh and Carlisle.
 Local bus services also operate across the region.
 Dumfries and Galloway is home to two ports which have services to Northern Ireland, both are in the West of the region.
 Stena Line and P&O Irish Sea both have a port in the village of Cairnryan.
 The region also has no commercial airports; the nearest are Glasgow Prestwick Airport and Carlisle Lake District Airport.
 The region does host a number of private airfields.

-The town of Lockerbie was the scene of the Pan Am Flight 103 terrorist attack on 21 December 1988.

 The main roads to and from the region are: